Taxation is often the most important aspect when choosing a location for business. Learn the basics about Estonian taxes relevant to e-residents.

 A person is only regarded an Estonian tax resident if their place of residence (the place where they permanently, or primarily, live) is in Estonia or if they have lived in Estonia for at least 183 days over a consecutive 12-month period.
 Learn more on the Estonian Tax and Customs Board website.

 Generally, residents are taxed on their worldwide income in their state of residence.
 This means that the country where you submit your annual personal income tax returns usually wants to tax income you have earned from everywhere else in the world.
-Normally there are also both domestic as well as bilateral measures in place to avoid or mitigate double taxation if this income has already been subject to tax in the country where you received it from, i.e. the source state.
+Normally there are also both domestic and bilateral measures in place to avoid or mitigate double taxation if this income has already been subject to tax in the country where you received it from, i.e. the source state.

 For that reason, you should have proof of taxes paid or taxes that have been withheld in Estonia readily available to be presented to your local tax authorities.
 Local tax treatment could be different for each type of income (dividend, salary, directors’ fee) and it could also be affected by what has been agreed in the tax treaty your country has concluded with Estonia.

-Please note that the information presented above is a generalization of a complex set of rules depending entirely on laws applicable in your state of residence and the treaty it has concluded with Estonia and is therefore only for illustrative purposes.
+Please note that the information presented above is a generalisation of a complex set of rules depending entirely on laws applicable in your state of residence and the treaty it has concluded with Estonia and is therefore only for illustrative purposes.

 If you are location-independent, you should understand the tax system of your home country and any country in which you work for an extended period of time.
 Everyone's personal tax situation is unique, so we strongly recommend you seek professional tax advice in your home country or from an expat specialist.
 If tax specialists from your home country are not yet familiar with the term of e-Residency, please provide them with this explanation from the Estonian Tax and Customs Board.